Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Introduction

-\item For theory, we prove that the proposed peeling algorithm based on nodewise regressions yields consistent results in {$O(p \times \log\kappa_{\max}^\circ \times (q^3 + nq^2) )$ operations almost surely, where $p,q$ are the numbers of primary and intervention variables, $n$ is the sample size, and $\kappa_{\max}^\circ$ is the sparsity.} On this basis, we justify the proposed DP inference method by establishing the convergence of the DP likelihood ratio to the null distribution and desired power properties.
+\item For theory, we prove that the proposed peeling algorithm based on nodewise regressions yields consistent results in $O(p \times \log\kappa_{\max}^\circ \times (q^3 + nq^2) )$ operations almost surely, where $p,q$ are the numbers of primary and intervention variables, $n$ is the sample size, and $\kappa_{\max}^\circ$ is the sparsity.
+Then we justify the proposed DP inference method by establishing the convergence of the DP likelihood ratio to the target distribution and desired power properties.

 \item The numerical studies and real data analysis demonstrate the utility and effectiveness of the proposed methods.
 The implementation of the proposed tests and structure learning method is available at \url{https://github.com/chunlinli/intdag}.